ByGregMarine/bygregmarine.com/content/gallery/art/beach-on-shell/index.md

 This is one of those, “Let me see if I can do this” sort of experiments.
 With my benign trimmer (always shaking), it can be difficult to work with small items.
 However, I was quite pleased with how this turned out.

-### Close up of Beach on Shell painting showing that it is smaller than my index finger

 ![Close up of Beach on Shell painting showing that it is smaller than my index finger](/images/beach-on-shell-img_0126.jpeg "Close up of Beach on Shell painting showing that it is smaller than my index finger")

-### Zoomed out view of Beach on Shell painting showing how small it is compared to my hand

 ![Zoomed out view of Beach on Shell painting showing how small it is compared to my hand](/images/beach-on-shell-img_0127.jpeg "Zoomed out view of Beach on Shell painting showing how small it is compared to my hand")